rg0now/bert-simplified/README.md

 - Single attention layer
 - No fine-tuning phase

-The mode embeds these two-word sentences containing a noun and attribute (in random order) with the following structure:
+The model embeds these two-word sentences containing a noun and attribute (in random order) with the following structure:

 ```
 word1  word2  type1  type2